Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Preliminaries

-The \emph{unfolding} of $N$, denoted $\mathcal{U}(N)$, is the maximal branching process of $N$, s.t. any other branching process of $N$ is isomorphic to a subnet of $\mathcal{U}(N)$ with the map $\pi$ restricted to the elements of this subnet.
+The \emph{unfolding} of $N$, denoted $\mathcal{U}(N)$, is the maximal branching process of $N$, such that any other branching process of $N$ is isomorphic to a subnet of $\mathcal{U}(N)$, where the map $\pi$ is restricted to the elements of this subnet.
 The map associated with the unfolding is denoted $u$ and called \emph{folding}.

 \emph{Workflow nets} form a subclass of Petri nets used for modeling processes and services.
-They have initial and final places.
-We define a \emph{generalized} workflow net with an initial state $m_0$ (exactly corresponding to its initial marking) and a final state $m_f$ both being subsets of places.
+They have unique input and output places.
+We define a \emph{generalized} workflow net with the initial state $m_0$ (exactly corresponding to its initial marking) and the final state $m_f$ below.